These pointers on how to choose the right gear can help you regain confidence after a fitness hiatus

 Why do many athletes wear slides after a competition or workout?

 Whatever your opinion on slides, which briefly came into fashion when paired with socks, this footwear is at the center of some immediate recovery plans among athletes.
-Sandals and slip-ons are good choices too—they allow your feet breathing space after being squished inside cycling or running shoes, especially after a tough day out on the course.
+Sandals and slip-ons are good choices too—they allow your feet breathing space after being squished inside cycling or running shoes, especially after a tough day on the course.
 The idea of splaying out the feet—toes, in particular—post-workout or post-competition results in capturing that feeling of comfort, while relieving stress and strain and preventing possible injuries.
 Now all you need to decide is what kind of recovery footwear is best for you.
 Which for some is the easy-to-slip-on slides for cushioned comfort for bone-tired soles.

 I want to replace my performance sunglasses for the (hopefully!)
 2021 season.
 Are there new technologies that I should look for?